ankitas070/internshipbversity/README.md

 # internshipbversity
-This includes all the files and materials that have been downloaded for the Mega Bioinformatics Internship conducted by Bversity.
+This project includes all the files and materials that have been downloaded for the Mega Bioinformatics Internship conducted by Bversity.